CancerCollaboratory/dockstore-ui/app/docs/markdown/getting-started-with-dockstore.md

 When to use:

-Recommended when you're not using Quay.io or if someone else have the same tool name already and you want your own tool instead.
+Recommended when you're not using Quay.io or if someone else has the same tool name already and you want your own tool instead.
 Also if you are not using build triggers.

 ### Converting Between Build Modes